APSL/redux-i18n/README.md

 ## Pluralize

-Now is possible use plurals in your translations.
+For use plurals in your translations.

 ```javascript
 <div>{this.context.t(['una noche', '{n} noches', 'n'], {n: 1})}</div>
 ```

-Instead pass a string as first parameter, now you can pass a list.
-The first parameter of list is the text in singular, the second, the text in plural and finally the attribute name of params dictionary which is used for indicate quantity.
+Instead pass a string as first parameter, you can pass a list.
+The first parameter is a singular text, the second one, a plural text and finally the attribute name of params dictionary which is used for set quantity.

-After extract translations to POT file and if you open it with Poedit you will see the follow:
+After extract translations to POT file and open it with Poedit you will see the follow:

 ![Poedit screenshot](imgs/poedit2.jpg?raw=true "Poedit screenshot")

-## Changing language
+## Change language

-This library has a *setLanguage* action.
-You can use it as follow:
+Use *setLanguage* action.

 ```javascript
 import {setLanguage} from "redux-i18n"